-Revisiting diversification bias and partition dependence: Replication and extensions of Fox, Ratner, and Lieb (2005) Studies 1, 2, and 5
+Revisiting diversification bias and partition dependence: Replication and extension of Fox, Ratner, and Lieb (2005) Studies 1, 2, and 5

 Background

 Diversification bias is the tendency to prefer more variety when making a combined (simultaneous) decision than when making separate decisions (sequentially) (Read & Loewenstein, 1995).
-The tendency for diversification also occurs for option grouping and categories resulting in a phenomenon coined “partition dependence” (Fox et al., 2005) - decision makers seek to diversify across and within partitions.
+The tendency for diversification also occurs for option grouping and categories resulting in a phenomenon coined “partition dependence” (Fox & Rottenstreich, 2003) - decision makers seek to diversify across and within partitions.
 For instance, imagine a philanthropist choosing where to donate from a wide selection of children charities.
 Children charities can be compared against one another in one combined choice-set, or they might be partitioned into different categories, like by their location (domestic or international) or by target age groups (babies, young, older, etc.).
 Following partition dependence, depending on the salient categorization the philanthropist will tend to first diversify her investment among the salient categories, and to then diversify within each of the categories, resulting in a very different allocation than if making the decision without any categorization or using a different categorization.
 In this case, having location as the salient categorization may lead to first diversifying donations across the domestic versus international categories, and then to diversity within each of those categories based on the first high-level split allocation.

 We conducted a replication and extensions of Fox et al. (2005) with the following goals.
 Our first goal was to conduct an independent close replication of a classic article on partition dependence.
-Our second goal was to add extensions to the original’s design in examining the associations between partitioning bias and individual differences regarding desire for choice diversity and specific choice related views.
+Our second goal was to add an extension to the original’s design in examining the associations between partitioning bias and individual differences regarding desire for choice diversity and specific choice related views.

 We begin by introducing the literature on partition dependence and the chosen article for replication - Fox, Ratner, and Lieb (2005).
 We outline the target’s chosen studies for replication, the original’s experimental design, and our adaptations and extensions.